JeffGiroux/f5_terraform/AWS/HA_via_api/README.md

 # Deploying BIG-IP VEs in AWS Across-Net - High Availability (Active/Standby): 3-NIC

 ## To Do
-- EXPIREMENTAL ONLY
 - Community support only.
 Not F5 supported.
 - Move to AWS secret manager.
 Currently passwords are stored in clear text in the runtime init YAML file local to the BIG-IP box.
-- AS3 still not used and not installed
 - TS still not used and not installed
 - Route table created for CFE demonstration but not associated with subnets